DhayaaAnbajagane/Aarambam/README.md

 export Aarambam_OPENMPI_ROOT=
 ```

-If your computing cluster does not provide an install of FFTW2 (most do not...) then you can install it via the following steps:
+If your computing cluster does not provide an install of FFTW2 (most do not since it is old...) then you can install it via the following steps:

 ```bash
 wget https://www.fftw.org/fftw-2.1.5.tar.gz